CK Travels

 From delicious delis to tasty tapas and incredible independent shops, you can see why Wimbledon Village is such a property hotspot and one of our favourite things to do in Wimbledon.

-If you like Wimbledon Village, how about a visit to Walthamstow Village, one of London’s oldest villages (dating from 1086).
+If you like Wimbledon Village, take a visit to Walthamstow Village, one of London’s oldest villages (dating from 1086).

 Wimbledon Village